Stroll through Shibuya and Shimokitazawa to experience both the ultramodern and the retro

-If you're looking for trendy cafes, live music, and shopping for Japan-only goods, these popular pockets of Tokyo will give you a full day in two totally different worlds.
+If you're looking for trendy cafes, live music, and shopping for Japan-only goods, these popular pockets of Tokyo provide plenty to do but via different angles.

 Shibuya Station and Shimokitazawa Station are connected by the Keio Inokashira Line.

 Shibuya is accessible from the JR Yamanote Line as well as most of Tokyo's major train and subway lines.
 From Shibuya , the express Keio Inokashira train will take you to Shimokitazawa in less than five minutes.

 Once a farming town, Shimokitazawa is now home to Tokyo's indie film, music, and theater culture